Back to Blog

 One thread per video is a floor, not a ceiling.
 A 20-minute video can easily produce 2-3 different threads, each focusing on a different angle.
 Don't limit yourself to one.

 Don't link the video in tweet #1.
-External links get suppressed by the algorithm.
+External links tend to get less reach.
 Put the YouTube link in a reply to the thread or in the final tweet.

 Use line breaks.
 Dense tweets get skipped.
 Break up your text with blank lines.
 Short paragraphs.
 One idea per visual block.